 Food and Water

 Leopard tortoises are herbivorous grazers; they feed throughout the day.
-About 50 to 80 percent of their diet should be comprised of high-fiber grasses and greens.
+About 98 percent of their diet should be comprised of high-fiber grasses and greens.
 Outdoor pesticide-free grass is suitable for grazing during warm weather.
-Their daily diet should consist primarily of timothy grass or hay.
-Each day, at the same time daily, you can feed small amounts of other vegetables (dandelion greens, collard greens, watercress, carrots) on a bed of timothy hay.
+Their daily diet should consist primarily of grasses, weeds and dark leafy greens.
+Each day, at the same time daily, you can feed small amounts of other vegetables (dandelion greens, collard greens, watercress, carrots) on a bed of grass or hay.

 Avoid feeding a leopard tortoise leafy greens that are high in oxalates, such as beet greens, Swiss chard, and spinach.
 These greens and fruits in excess can bind calcium in the food and make this essential nutrient unavailable to the tortoises.
 Never feed dog food, cat food, or any other animal protein to your leopard tortoise.
 These foods can damage a tortoise's kidneys.

 An indoor tortoise requires additional nutrients to make up for its lack of direct sunlight.
 Give your pet a high-quality tortoise food that includes calcium and vitamin D3 supplements.
-Tortoises can gnaw on pieces of cuttlebone, which can be found in the bird section of most pet stores, to promote beak health and provide extra calcium.
+Tortoises can gnaw on pieces of cuttlebone, which can be found in the bird section of most pet stores, to promote provide extra calcium.
+For beak health, make sure your tortoise has enough fiber, via a hay substrate.

 Change and clean its water pan daily and replenish it with filtered water.